micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 The input, output and parameter interpretation of the command "TiePHistoP" are listed below:

 Input:
-- `2 sets of image lists, images, orientations and DSMs in 2 epochs`
+- `images, orientations and DSMs in 2 epochs`

 Output:
 - `roughly co-registered orientations; precise inter-epoch tie-points`